What Is This All About???

 Along with a lengthy jail sentence.
 No less than 30 years - mandatory.
 No plea

-bargains to reduce the sentence to time served and probabtion, which has
+bargains to reduce the sentence to time served and probation, which has

 happened in way too many instances.